So, here we go- how far can we stretch $100 to get a full week of family entertainment in the city?

 Monday- morning: Start at the National Gallery of Victoria on St Kilda Road.
-The gallery is free and currently has plenty on for kids.
-There is the Viktor and Rolf Fashion Design room, the great hall with it's gorgeous leadlight roof and cushions to play on and outside there is an interactive 'car wash'.
+The gallery is free and currently has the Triennial exhibition that has loads on offer for families including a dedicated Kids space.
 Afternoon: Head across the road to the Royal Botanic Gardens for a walk and this is a great spot to have a picnic so bring some sandwiches along.
 Be sure to visit the Ian Potter Children's Garden while you are there, lots to explore and great water play for hot weather.

 Tuesday- Morning: ACMI (The Australian Centre for the Moving Image) is free to enter and has lots of interactive displays celebrating the history of film and tv.
 There are video games to play and often a travelling exhibition too.
 Afternoon: Cross over Flinders Street to famous Hosier Lane and AC/DC Lane to admire the street art and then back to Federation Square to drop into a free Art Play class or play at the big Playground in Birrarung Marr.

 Wednesday- Morning: Visit Melbourne Museum for $28 ($14 per adult, kids are free).
 From the dinosaurs and bugs to the rainforest and daily eel feeding session, there is something to interest everyone and the new children's gallery is amazing!
 You could easily spend a full day here but if you'd like to explore elsewhere...Afternoon: Wander through Carlton Gardens and have a play on the playground or jump on the free city circle tram for a tour of the city.